• Diversity

 WOMEN IN LAW

-Maitland is a proud signatory of the Women in Law Pledge created by The Bar Council of England and Wales, The Law Society, and the Chartered Institute of Legal Executives (CILEx).
+Maitland are proud signatories to the Women in Law Pledge created by The Bar Council of England and Wales, The Law Society, and the Chartered Institute of Legal Executives (CILEx).
 For more information regarding the Women in Law Pledge, please visit here.

 We are also a signatory of the Equal Representation In Arbitration pledge.
 This Pledge seeks to increase, on an equal opportunity basis, the number of women appointed as arbitrators in order to achieve a fair representation as soon practically possible, with the ultimate goal of full parity.
 For more information please visit here.